 - Integrated health tech solutions featuring wearables, mobile, embedded programming, and a diverse array of IoT medical and/or biotech devices

 - Tech consulting, staff augmentation, and project reinforcement services.

-Contact Tateeda today to see how IoT technology can benefit your organization and patients.
+Contact Tateeda GLOBAL today to see how IoT technology can benefit your organization and patients.